17 Cub Cadet Starting Problems and Possible Fixes

 Start by pinpointing the exact fault in the fuel pump.
 You can do so by visually inspecting the mower’s vacuum gas pump for leaks and cracks.

-Any traces of fuel outside of the pump will indicate leaks from cracks in the gas pump.
+Any fuel traces outside the pump will indicate leaks from cracks in the gas pump.
 Such cracks render the pump unable to get fuel to the carburetor using pressure from your crankcase.

-Next, start and stop the flow of gas from the tank to the pump using your vehicle’s fuel shutoff valve.
-This should help you determine if the pump is getting fuel via the shutoff valve.
+Next, start and stop the gas flow from the tank to the pump using your vehicle’s fuel shutoff valve.
+This should help determine if the pump gets fuel via the shutoff valve.

 Otherwise, the fuel filter or hoses may restrict the flow.
-You will need to check them to determine which point is causing the restriction.
+You must check them to determine which point is causing the restriction.

 However, if the fuel flow into the pump is steady, the fuel pump is the likely culprit.
 Still, you want to observe its outflow to be certain.